lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 }
 ```

-There's a subtle, but important, change in the this method regarding the one used in the `ForwardRenderActivity` class.
-We are using an extra semaphore to be signaled when the commands submitted finished.
+There's a subtle, but important, change in this method with respect to the similar method used in the `ForwardRenderActivity` class.
+We are using a new semaphore to be signaled when the commands submitted finishes.
+Instead of signalling a semaphore that  blocks image presentation, we have introduced a new one.
 This semaphore will be used for waiting when submitting the commands for the lighting phase.
-Therefore, we have updated the synchronization semaphores hosted in the `SwapChain` class to add this new element:
+This is what will prevent the lighting phase to start reading the attachments while they are still being generated.
+Since we have defined new semaphores, we have updated the synchronization semaphores hosted in the `SwapChain` class to add this new element:

 ```java
 public class SwapChain {
     ...